-The Families First Coronavirus Response Act (FFCRA), which passed in March 2020, provided authority for work requirement waivers and benefit increases up to the maximum allotment for households not already receiving the maximum.
-The CARES Act provided over \$15 billion in additional contingency funding increased costs associated with the FFCRA provisions, as well as anticipated increased participation in SNAP.
-As provided by the FFCRA and CARES Act, the Department of Agriculture also provided waivers of certain requirements to be waived so that nutrition programs could reach families and children during the social distancing restrictions.
+The Families First Coronavirus Response Act (FFCRA), which passed in March 2020, provided temporary benefit increases up to the maximum allotment for households not already receiving the maximum.
+The CARES Act provided over \$15 billion in additional contingency funding for increased costs associated with the FFCRA provisions, as well as anticipated increased participation in SNAP.
+As provided by the FFCRA and CARES Act, the Department of Agriculture also provided waivers of certain requirements so that nutrition programs could reach families and children while social distancing restrictions were in place.
 The FFCRA also suspended work requirements for non-disabled, childless adults through the month after the end of the COVID-19 public health emergency.